These Women Lived To Tell The Tale Of Argentina's Dirty War

 On March 24, the 40th anniversary of the coup that brought Jorge Rafael Videla to power, Obama pledged to declassify U.S. documents related to the regime.
 He spoke alongside Argentine President Mauricio Macri at the Parque de la Memoria, which is next to the river where planes dumped the bodies of Argentina’s disappeared.

-Obama acknowledged that the U.S. had been too slow to condemn the atrocities being committed, but stopped short of apologising.
+Obama acknowledged that the U.S. had been too slow to condemn the atrocities being committed, but stopped short of apologizing.

 The few documents that have emerged through the National Security Archive’s efforts demonstrate that Secretary of State Henry Kissinger and President Ford were aware of the bloodshed and disappearances.
 In one instance, records from a staff meeting between Kissinger and the Assistant Secretary for Latin America William Rogers show the secretary of state replying to a briefing about the repression and violence in Argentina: “I don't want to give the sense that they're harassed by the United States.”